WASdev/ci.docker.websphere-traditional/network-deployment/appserver/README.md

-# Building an IBM WebSphere Application Server Classic Network Deployment application server image
+# Building an IBM WebSphere Application Server Network Deployment traditional application server image

-An IBM WebSphere Application Server Network Deployment application server image can be built extending the Network Deployment install image.
+An IBM WebSphere Application Server Network Deployment traditional application server image can be built by extending the Network Deployment install image.

-The Dockerfile take the values for the following variables during build time:
+The Dockerfile takes the values for the following variables at build time:
-* CELL_NAME(optional)[default 'ServerCell'] - cell name
+* CELL_NAME (optional, default is 'ServerCell') - cell name
-* NODE_NAME(optional)[default 'ServerNode'] - node name
+* NODE_NAME (optional, default is 'ServerNode') - node name
-* PROFILE_NAME(optional)[default 'AppSrv01'] - profile name
+* PROFILE_NAME (optional, default is 'AppSrv01') - profile name
-* HOST_NAME(optional)[default 'localhost'] - host name
+* HOST_NAME (optional, default is 'localhost') - host name

-The Dockerfile perform the following actions:
+The Dockerfile takes the following actions:

 1. Uses the `nd` install image as a base image
 2. Creates the application server profile